bbauska/Coursera-Bootstrap/readme.md

 using the HTML, CSS, and JavaScript-based skills for actual website development.

-You\'re also probably wondering about what is meant by full stack web development.
+You&apos;re also probably wondering about what is meant by full stack web development.

-We\'ll look at more details of full stack web development in the next lesson.
+We&apos;ll look at more details of full stack web development in the next lesson.

-In particular, if you\'re looking at how this course is positioned in the general context of full stack web development, in this course, we are dealing with front end web UI development.
+In particular, if you&apos;re looking at how this course is positioned in the general context of full stack web development, in this course, we are dealing with front end web UI development.

 In particular, the <b>UI Framework Bootstrap 4</b>.

--   We\'ll be looking at the remaining aspects of full stack web development in the rest of this specialization.
+-   We&apos;ll be looking at the remaining aspects of full stack web development in the rest of this specialization.

 -   This course looks at Bootstrap in great detail.
 We will also look at responsive web design and how Bootstrap supports responsive web design through the Bootstrap Grid system.

--   We\'ll look at the CSS and JavaScript-based components in Bootstrap and how you can make use of them in building your website and your web pages.
+-   We&apos;ll look at the CSS and JavaScript-based components in Bootstrap and how you can make use of them in building your website and your web pages.

--   Along the way, we\'ll learn about that web development using the command line.
+-   Along the way, we&apos;ll learn about that web development using the command line.

--   We\'ll learn a lot of web tools that are based on the command line and the Node.js ecosystem.
+-   We&apos;ll learn a lot of web tools that are based on the command line and the Node.js ecosystem.

--   We\'ll briefly review <b>Git</b>, add <b>Node.js</b> and look at Noje.js
+-   We&apos;ll briefly review <b>Git</b>, add <b>Node.js</b> and look at Noje.js
     based tools including task runners like <b>Grunt</b> and <b>Gulp</b>.

 This course, itself, is structured into four modules.

 Each module roughly corresponding to one week of work.

-1. In the <b><i>first</i></b> module, we\'ll get the big picture view of full stack web development, then you\'ll get a quick introduction to
+1. In the <b><i>first</i></b> module, we&apos;ll get the big picture view of full stack web development, then you&apos;ll get a quick introduction to
     <b><i>Git</i></b> and <b><i>Node.js</i>.</b>

     a.
-Then we\'ll introduce you to the <b><i>Bootstrap</i></b> and then review the <b><i>Bootstrap Grid</i></b> system.
+Then we&apos;ll introduce you to the <b><i>Bootstrap</i></b> and then review the <b><i>Bootstrap Grid</i></b> system.

     b.
 That will lead you up to the first assignment in this course.

 2. The <b><i>second</i></b> module deals with <b>Bootstrap CSS</b> components.

     a.
-We\'ll look at the design of the Bootstrap navigation bar and how we can make use of it to support navigation.
+We&apos;ll look at the design of the Bootstrap navigation bar and how we can make use of it to support navigation.

     b.
-We\'ll look at user input through buttons and forms then we\'ll look at how we can display content using tables and cards.
+We&apos;ll look at user input through buttons and forms then we&apos;ll look at how we can display content using tables and cards.

     c.
-Then we\'ll look at how we can include images and media into our Web page using images, thumbnails, and media objects.
+Then we&apos;ll look at how we can include images and media into our Web page using images, thumbnails, and media objects.

     d.
 And then, finally, we look at how we alert users using tags,